-In our office we sterilize instruments using both a steam autoclave and cold sterilization device.
+In our office, we sterilize instruments using both steam autoclave and cold sterilization devices.

 Some equipment can’t be autoclaved, the heat would simply destroy it.
-So, a close alternative is done, soaking the item in a solution.
-This is refered to as Cold Sterilization.
-Cold sterilization is a process in which sterilization is carried out at a low temperature with the help of chemicals, radiations, membranes and all other means excluding high temperatures.
+So, a close alternative is done, soaking the item in a sterilization solution.
+This is referred to as Cold Sterilization.
+Cold sterilization is a process in which sterilization is carried out at a low temperature with the help of chemicals, radiations, membranes, and all other means excluding high temperatures.